 Leaders in a hurry can benefit from a fast daily journal process.
-Daily journaling is the process of getting our thoughts down on paper as we prepare to face the day or review the day’s end.
+Daily journaling is getting our thoughts down on paper as we prepare to face the day or review the day’s end.

-The men’s group I attend is working through a book study, and we discussed the benefits of keeping a daily journal.
-All of us have busy schedules and someone suggested creating a brief template to follow.
+The men’s group discussed the benefits of keeping a daily journal.
+We all have busy schedules, and someone suggested creating a brief template to follow.

-I have found that when I have a journal template to follow I am more productive and satisfied with the end result.
+I have found that I am more productive and satisfied with the result when I have a journal template to follow.

 We will look at three types of daily journals: gratitude, productivity, and feelings.
-We will discuss their respective benefits, include a personal example, and a blank template for you to use.
+We will discuss their respective benefits, including a personal example and a blank template for you to use.

-The gratitude journal is the most popular and easiest journal to do on a daily basis.
-It can be done in under a minute.
+The gratitude journal is the most popular and accessible journal to do daily and can be done in under a minute.

 Optional elements to include.
 A list of tangible ways to express gratitude by helping others.

 Bonus.
 Name one thing you are grateful for each day alphabetically.
 A is for apples.
-I am grateful for the varieties of apples that are available for me to eat.
+I am thankful for the variety of available apples for me to eat.
 B is for belief.
 I am grateful for the people who believed and invested in my life.

 There are over 23 million entries in Bing on the phrase “Productivity Journal.”
-Many leaders have bought books and attended workshops in the pursuit of the perfect productivity template.
+As a leader in a hurry, you may have bought books and workshops to pursue the perfect productivity template.
 Some keep their entries in a physical journal, while others use a digital method for collection.

 The Benefit.
 Focus leads to clarity, self-awareness leads to energy, and a daily plan leads to productivity.